-- Head over to your Google My Business page or search your business in Google Maps;
+- Navigate to your Google My Business page or search your business in Google Maps;

-- Click the grey flag or three dots to the right of the review;
+- Click the gray flag or three dots to the right of the review;

 - Classify its violation type (advertising, spam, hateful, inappropriate, off-topic, conflict of interest);

 Do not simply flag a review because you disagree with its content.
 In the case of a negative review, this action can aggravate the situation if you turn out to be dealing with a legitimately dissatisfied customer.
 Instead, try to approach that customer directly to resolve the issue or concern.

 While flagging a suspicious review is a fairly easy process, it is usually ineffective, especially in the case of a fake review.

 Some platforms offer an option to escalate a dispute if your report is initially rejected.
 But when escalating a report of abuse or other violation of the Terms of Service, it is important that you carefully and properly present your argument.
 You usually only have one shot at this process, and once a decision is made, it is final.